mittagessen/kraken/README.rst

 ::

-  $ kraken -i bw.tif lines.txt segment bw.png
+  $ kraken -i bw.tif lines.json segment bw.png

 To OCR a binarized image using the default RNN and the previously generated page segmentation: